Career woman. The kids' taxi driver. Master of the budget. Grocery shopper, chef, and cleaner-upper.

 Financial Peace Jr. is an excellent way for your children to get involved and excited about their chores and the rewards hard work brings!
 Turn on some music and start spring cleaning room by room with them to make it fun for everyone!

-This 13-week course is an excellent place for you to learn more about eliminating debt and building wealth.
+Get the proven money plan that's already shown nearly 6 million people how to dump debt, save money and build wealth.
 You will also be in a place of safety to share your money victories with others on the journey to financial peace.
+Try today for free.

 Spend time in prayer with your children.